Daniel-K1/JNotepad_new/readme.md

 so any suggestions on new functionalities are more than welcome.

 ### Main view
-program is divided into 3 sections: Menu Bar, Text Area and panel with radiobuttons in the bottom:
+Program is divided into 3 sections: Menu Bar, Text Area and panel with radiobuttons in the bottom:

 ![screen_overview](screens/1_overalCodepages.jpg?raw=true "JNotepad - overview")